lauprellim/semita/README.md

 ----------nform.js: a prototype for finding normal form using javascript

-----------spectral-editor-01.maxpat: a tool for converting .SDIF files to MIDI or MusicXML.
+----------spectral-editor.maxpat: a tool for converting .SDIF files to MIDI or MusicXML.
 Crude at best -- but works!